YanCotta/agentic_invoice_system_final_version/README.md

   - Merged `api/human_review_api.py` into `api/review_api.py`, consolidating review functionality into a single API module running on port 8000, eliminating redundancy.
   - Removed `workflows/pipeline.py` as its functionality is fully covered by `workflows/orchestrator.py`, ensuring a single, robust workflow manager.
   - Reviewed `frontend-nextjs/public/` directory and removed unnecessary SVG files (e.g., `file.svg`, `globe.svg`) not referenced in the application, reducing build size.
-  - Verified `frontend-nextjs/src/pages/anomalies.tsx` integration, confirming it’s linked to the backend via `lib/api.ts` for anomaly retrieval, and kept as a functional page.
+  - Verified `frontend-nextjs/src/pages/anomalies.tsx` integration, confirming it’s linked to the backend via `lib/api.ts` for anomaly retrieval, and kept as a functional page (tested by uploading a PDF of my resume).
   - Ensured `lib/api.ts` only handles API client logic without duplicating backend processing, maintaining clear separation of concerns.

 ## Architecture